The skinny on eating for MS

 Tremor can affect your nutritional needs or your approach to eating.
 Moderate to severe tremor uses up calories, so high-energy foods and drinks between meals might be necessary to avoid weight loss or worsening fatigue.
 If tremor affects holding or reaching for things, certain foods may be easier to eat than others.
 A sandwich, for example, is easier to manage than spaghetti or soup.
 Specially designed cutlery, dinnerware and kitchen utensils can make the preparation and eating of food more manageable.

 Dietary modifications for this symptom require a balance between improving/maintaining nutrition while ensuring that swallowing is safe.
-Modifying food textures may help, since some foods are swallowed more easily than others.
-For example, sometimes a thickening agent or a gelatin must be added to meals.
-Nuts should be limited because they can stick in the throat and may be irritating.
+Modifying food textures may help make swallowing some foods easier.
+Adding a thickening agent or gelatin to meals can help, for example.
+Limiting nuts is helpful because they can stick in the throat and may be irritating.
 Semisolid food is the easiest to swallow.
 In more difficult cases, food may need to be puréed.
-If none of these techniques is effective, a feeding tube can be inserted into the stomach through the nose or directly into the stomach, surgically, to maintain adequate nutrition.
+If none of these techniques are effective, inserting a feeding tube through the nose or directly into the stomach surgically can allow you to maintain adequate nutrition.

 A note on weight management